 “Across 2025, we’ve seen a general deflation in prices compared with 2024.
 This is especially evident in the open market for generic products where we’ve seen roughly 9% deflation year on year."

-“As AF Members use us to procure products for them at best value, and due to the low disease pressure this year, the demand for generic products over ‘r & d’ alternatives has been strong.
-On the back of this, we've seen some large price reductions on premium products this year."
+“As AF Members use us more and more to procure products for them at best value, and due to the low disease pressure this year, demand for generic products over ‘r & d’ alternatives has been strong.
+On the back of this, we've seen some large price reductions on branded products this year."

-“Unfortunately though, most of this year’s crop protection savings have been offset by the reduction in yields caused by the drought across large areas of England.”
+“Unfortunately though, when it comes to margins made most of this year’s crop protection savings have been offset by the reduction in yields caused by the drought across large areas of England.”

 Alfie Jackson, AF Crop Protection Procurement Manager